bigodogu/cloud-/README.md

 # Shell
-Schell Scripts Testing the fork and git merge vs git pull
+Schell Scripts Testing the fork and git merge vs git pull and cherry pick